Borregaard ASA: Mandatory notification of trade - stock options, primary insider, repurchase of own shares

-On 19 February 2020 primary insider Dag Arthur Aasbø, Senior Vice President Organisation and Public Affairs, exercised 24,646 stock options at a strike price of NOK 42.24 per share.
+On 24 February 2020 primary insider Per A. Sørlie, President and CEO, exercised 60,000 Borregaard stock options at a strike price of NOK 42.24 per share.

-In a related transaction, Borregaard repurchased 22,646 own shares from Dag Arthur Aasbø at an average price of NOK 108.83 per share.
+In a related transaction, Borregaard repurchased 55,000 own shares from Per A. Sørlie at an average price of NOK 112.61 per share.
 The repurchase is conducted in accordance with a proxy given at the Ordinary General Meeting held on 11 April 2019.

-As a result of this transaction, Dag Arthur Aasbø has increased his share ownership by 2,000 shares to 53,309 and has 60,354 stock options in Borregaard.
+As a result of these transactions, Per A. Sørlie has increased his share ownership by 5,000 shares to 163,406 and has 240,000 stock options in Borregaard.

-The total number of outstanding Borregaard stock options following this transaction is 1,654,354.
-Borregaard owns 354,383 treasury shares, representing 0.35% of the total number of shares outstanding.
+The total number of outstanding Borregaard stock options following these transactions is 1,578,207.
+Borregaard owns 346,701 treasury shares representing 0.35% of total shares outstanding.

 Borregaard ASA